 - 1 stick cinnamon, for garnish

-- 1/2 cup brandy, optional
+- ยฝ cup brandy, optional

-Whip the eggs and sugar in a high powdered Blender until thick custard forms, about 4 minutes.
+- Whip the eggs and sugar in a high powdered blender until thick custard forms, about 4 minutes.
 (Make sure the eggs are very warm)

-Pour milk and add nutmeg to the custard, blending on medium until well-mixed, about 3 minutes.
+- Pour milk and add nutmeg to the custard, blending on medium until well-mixed, about 3 minutes.
 Increase speed to high for 2 additional minutes.

-If adding brandy, add it now and mix for an additional 1 minute at medium speed.
+- If adding brandy, add it now and mix for an additional 1 minute at medium speed.

-Chill for 4 hours before serving.
+- Chill the eggnog in the refrigerator for 4 hours before serving.

 Fantastic!!!!!